matplotlib/matplotlib/doc/users/tight_layout_guide.rst

 If you create colorbar with :func:`~matplotlib.pyplot.colorbar` command, the created colorbar is an instance of Axes not Subplot, thus tight_layout does not work.
-One option is to use AxesGrid1 toolkit to explicitly create an axes for colorbar.
+With Matplotlib v1.1, you may create a colobar as a subplot using the gridspec.

 .. plot::
    :include-source: